 For More Information

-For further information concerning the Allied Health Program, including specifics on how course work completed at community colleges will apply toward the program, contact Dr. Kathleen Gould in the Department of Health Sciences at Towson University by phone, 410-704-5937.
+For further information concerning the Allied Health Program, including specifics on how course work completed at community colleges will apply toward the program, contact Dr. Kathleen Gould in the Department of Health Sciences at Towson University by email or phone, 410-704-5937.